...

 If you are claiming outside the two year time limit, you may provide evidence which shows that there were exceptional circumstances preventing you from having previously made a claim.

-How Much Rape Compensation Could I Receive?
+How Much Compensation Could A Rape Victim Receive?

 Criminal injury claims which are made to the CICA are valued in line with the Criminal Injuries Compensation Scheme 2012 (the scheme).
 Under the scheme there are fixed tariff amounts which could be claimed for differing types and levels of injury.